MikkoLuhtasaari/would-you-rather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This project is based on the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+The [Create React App](https://github.com/facebook/create-react-app) was used to bootstrap the project.

+## Installing and starting the server

+* install all project dependencies with `npm install`

+* start the development server with `npm start`

+## Information about the app

+* "Login" page contains a mock login system.
+By clicking an avatar user can mock logging in

+* "Answered questions" page contains questions that the user has answered to.
+By clicking a option header user can see details about the question.

+* "Unanswered questions" page contains questions that the user not answered to.
+By clicking vote buttons user and submit answer and the question is then moved to answered.

+* "Add" page contains a crude form that can be used to submit new questions.

+* "Leaderboard" contains information about how many questions has each user answered to.

+* "Question/:id page" contains details about each question.

+* Navigation can be found from the top left of each page after the user has been logged in.

 ## Data